 This is a question that has generated a significant degree of resentment in recent years.
 Compensations vary, but a 2018 report suggests CEOs make salaries 287 times that of the average worker.
 Now, there is significant variation in these numbers, as stock options tend to occupy the vast majority of CEO compensations.

 There appears to be a groundswell of support to redistribute top executive incentives in order to mitigate the existing wealth inequality.
-The inequality to be addressed varies between priorities, authors, and agendas, but one thing was sure, the pay gap is unfair.
+The inequality to be addressed varies between priorities, authors, and agendas, but one thing was sure, the pay gap is unfair, or so it is believed.
 In 2015, Harvard Business Review joined the resentful cry by creating a video that sloppily ended by saying, “Pretty much everyone in the world agrees that the pay gap should be smaller.”

 For those who are not CEOs making salaries 287 times the average, it may seem logical or even compelling to correct such a gross inequality.
 The Economic Policy Institute even took a position stating, “Exorbitant CEO pay is a major contributor to rising inequality that we could safely do away with.
 CEOs are getting more because of their power to set pay, not because they are increasing productivity or possess specific, high-demand skills.”